-6 lessons Simone Biles just gave our girls
+6 lessons Simone Biles just taught our girls

-We, like all of America, had been primed to idolize a 24-year-old woman who can perform physical feats of superhuman strength.
+We had been primed to idolize a 24-year-old woman who can perform physical feats of superhuman strength.
 That’s what we came for, and my girls were about to be deeply disappointed.

 I thought about how to prepare them for living room heartbreak that night.
 But as I reflected on Biles’ heart-wrenching decision over the course of the day, something dawned on me.
 I had been gifted a powerful parenting moment.